-New Delhi, May 21: The National Investigation Agency on Monday conducted more raids in Tamil Nadu in connection with a case relating to the Islamic State.
+Chennai, July 20: The National Investigation Agency conducted raids in 14 different locations of Tamil Nadu in connection with the Ansarulla module case.

 The raids come in the wake of the NIA securing the custody of 16 persons in connection with the Tamil Nadu Ansaraulla case.